Heart Failure is one of the most common disabling, expensive, and fatal medical conditions in Canada.

 Interested in learning more?
-The following links contain more detail about heart failure.
+The following links contain more information about heart failure.

-Disclaimer: These websites are provided for informational purposes only; the SODIUM-HF trial and team do not endorse the information on either website.
+Disclaimer: These websites are provided for informational purposes only; the SODIUM-HF trial and team do not endorse the information on these websites.

 An increasing number of people are being diagnosed with heart failure in Canada.

 600 000 people in Canada have been diagnosed with heart failure to date.

 Patients with heart failure are recommended to reduce the amount of salt in their diet, but the total amount of salt that patients with heart failure should consume per day is not clear.